ramit21/angular5-poc/README.md

 A pure pipe is only called when Angular detects a change in the value or the parameters passed to a pipe.

 An impure pipe is called for every change detection cycle no matter whether the value or parameter(s) changes.
 These changes include change in array object or composite object contents.

+You can create customer pipes as well - examples included in the repo.

 ## Angular Directives
 Directives work in 2 way binding mode.
 As the component value changes, the html dom is re-rendered as per the directive used.
 You can also create your custom directives using @Directives which take a selector as a parameter.